 Find an e-file solution for electronically filing your clients' business returns using the services of one of our providers or partners.

-Corporations - e-file for Large and Mid-Size Corporations
+e-file for Large Business and International (LB&I)

 Certain large and mid-size corporations are required to electronically file their Forms 1120 and 1120-S. Other corporations may do so voluntarily.
 This page provides e-file information for corporations that prepare and transmit their own electronic corporate income tax returns and those that use the services of third party tax professionals.